Eddie Andelman

-Eddie Andelman (born 1937) is an American sports radio talk-show host.
-He has worked over 40 years in sports talk radio in Boston and has appeared on more than 100 sports stations throughout the country.
+Eddie Andelman (December 3, 1936 – June 15, 2026) was an American sports radio talk-show host.
+He worked for more than 40 years in sports talk radio in Boston and appeared on more than 100 sports stations throughout the United States.

 Early life and education

-Andelman was born in the Boston neighborhood of Dorchester and raised in Brookline. and graduated from Brookline High School in 1954.
+Andelman was born in the Boston neighborhood of Dorchester in December 1936.
+He was raised in Brookline.
+He graduated from Brookline High School in 1954.
 Andelman graduated from Boston University and earned an MBA from Northeastern University.
 Before starting his career in radio with WBZ in 1969, he ran his family's real estate development business.

 Career

 Andelman's career in sports talk radio began in June 1969 on suburban station WUNR.
 His show Sports Huddle then moved to Boston's WBZ later that year.
 Airing on Sundays from 7–10 p.m., the show also featured Jim McCarthy and Mark Witkin.
 Andelman remained at WBZ until mid-1971, when he and the show moved to WEEI.
-He began a television program for WNAC (now WHDH) Channel 7 in November 1972, which lasted until early 1976.
-He has also appeared as a host on WCVB Channel 5.
+He began a television program for WNAC, now WHDH, Channel 7 in November 1972, which lasted until early 1976.
+He also appeared as a host on WCVB Channel 5.

 Andelman's Sports Huddle show moved to WTKK and lasted for many years until December 26, 2010.

-Personal life
+Personal life and death

 Andelman's son David created the Phantom Gourmet restaurant-review television show.
-His other sons, including Dan Andelman, host the show.
+His other sons, including Dan Andelman, also hosted the show.

-Andelman and his wife Judith (whom he often called "the fabulous Judy" on his Sports Huddle talk show) live in West Palm Beach, Florida.
+Andelman and his wife Judith, whom he often called "the fabulous Judy" on his Sports Huddle talk show, lived in West Palm Beach, Florida.
 They were made honorary goodwill ambassadors by the Aruba Tourism Authority after having visited the island 53 times over 35 years.

+He was also known for hosting the Hot Dog Safari for the Cystic Fibrosis Foundation, raising in excess of $5 million.

+Andelman died unexpectedly on June 15, 2026, at the age of 89.

 Charitable work

-Hot Dog Safari

-Andelman is involved with many charitable organizations, but is best known in the New England area for his Hot Dog Safari, which he has hosted since 1990, that raises money for the Joey Fund and Cystic Fibrosis Foundation.
-The idea for the event was conceived during one of his Sports Huddle shows when he named the hot dog the ultimate sports food.
-He and his callers then debated about the best hot dogs in the area.
-Andelman organized a bus trip for 200 people to various hot-dog stands.
-The proceeds from ticket sales were directed to the Joey Fund.
-Since then, the event has grown and now includes local celebrities, members of the media and professional athletes.
-It has raised more than a million dollars for the Joey Fund and Cystic Fibrosis Foundation.

-Other charitable works

-Andelman's other efforts for charity have included: